vmware-cmbu-seak/aria-automation/cloud-assembly/cloud-templates/README.md

 All actual environments are consisted of complexity, also have to reflect about various needs.</br>
 Please, **consult with VMware PSO team.**

-**All samples are already included in "com.vmk.package" orchestrator package**
+All samples are already included in <a href="https://github.com/vmware-cmbu-seak/aria-automation/raw/main/orchestrator/com.vmk.package">VMK Orchestrator Package (com.vmk.packages)</a>

 ## Template List